Change the Accessibility (A11y) Threshold

 Using the A11y Threshold With the GitHub Action

-You can use the a11y threshold with the axe Developer Hub GitHub action to act as a gatekeeper to block, by default, pull requests that contain accessibility issues that exceed the a11y threshold.
+When using the Axe Developer Hub GitHub Action for web projects, the a11y threshold serves as a gatekeeper to block pull requests that contain accessibility issues.
 The action will add a comment to the pull request indicating the problem:

-The message that the GitHub action added to a pull request to show that there were accessibility issues detected in this PR.
+The message that the GitHub Action added to a pull request to show that there were accessibility issues detected in this PR.

-In the above example PR comment, the link directs you to the Issues page on the axe Developer Hub website to see the issues that failed this PR.
-You can also change the default behavior to only warn users of accessibility issues instead of blocking the PR from being merged.
+In the above example, the pull request comment links to a page on the Axe Developer Hub website where you can view a list of issues that failed.
+You can change the default behavior of the GitHub Action to only warn users of accessibility issues instead of blocking the pull request from being merged.

 How It Works